-The executive steering committee met three times as a group during 2009.
+The executive steering committee met four times as a group during 2010.
 Each meeting was a work session where the committee discussed components of the legislative assignment, the information they had gained from forums and regional task force meetings, and their ideas for solutions to the gang problem.
-The meetings were held in various locations around the state to encourage participation by local stakeholders: Seattle, Olympia, and Tacoma.
-Two of these meetings were also broadcast via the K-20 videoconference system to allow participation by those who could not travel to the meeting site.
-Due to cuts to the OSPI budget, no reimbursement was made to members of the executive steering committee for travel, and therefore in-person participation declined during 2009.
+The meetings were held in various locations around the state to encourage participation by local stakeholders.